 Onto the runes, we have:

 Ashe is not the best champion in the early game.
-Ashe can use Volley (2nd Ability) to poke out the enemy bot lane and last hit some minions.
-This will help as the enemy bot lane won't push up too much to try and kill you.
-When using Ashe's Hawkshot is it important to note that you can reactivate the ability to show enemies in an area for a period of time.
-In the early game, it's best to use Hawkshot in the enemy jungle so you can try and spot out where the jungler is to see if you are in any danger of being ganked.
-When Ashe hits level 5 you can look to engage with her Enchanted Crystal Arrow (Ultimate) and kill the enemy bot lane with your support.
+She can use Volley to poke out the enemies and last hit minions.
+This will help as the enemy bot lane won't push up too much to try and kill you because they will be slowed by it.
+When using Ashe's Hawkshot, it is important to note that you can reactivate the ability to show enemies in an area for a while.
+It's best to use Hawkshot in the enemy jungle so you can try and spot out where the jungler is to see if you are in any danger of being ganked.
+When Ashe hits level 5, you can look to engage with her Enchanted Crystal Arrow and kill the enemy duo lane with your support.

-Once Ashe reaches the late game and has her core items this is where she can look to use her crowd control to help your team win the game.
+Once Ashe reaches the late game and has her core items this is where she can look to use her crowd control to help her team win the game.
 It's always best as an AD Carry to stay grouped with your team.
 You want to stay as far back from the enemies as possible to allow your tanks to go in front of you to take all the damage.
-Most of the time you are the main damage output, so if you are caught by yourself and die then your team is in big trouble, so make sure you stay safe at all times.
+Most of the time you will be the main damage output for your team, so if you are caught by yourself and die then your team is in big trouble, so make sure you stay safe at all times.

 Ashe is a great starter champion if you want to give Dragon Lane a try!
 Her abilities are really simple and she has a great play style for beginners that are just starting to play Wild Rift.

 Thank you for reading this guide!
 Feel free to follow me and ask any questions on:

 Good luck on the rift summoners!